jpgmeyer/jpgmeyer.github.io/README.md

 # How to give me feedback

-I appreciate direct, constructive feedback.
-If you see areas for improvement, let me know—I’m eager to grow.
+I value direct, constructive input.
+Point out areas for improvement—I’m here to grow.

-## Be Specific

-General feedback isn’t as actionable.
-Clear examples (e.g., “I noticed X during Y”) help me understand and improve.
+- **Be specific:** Use clear examples (e.g., “I noticed X during Y”) to make feedback actionable.

-## Be Timely

-Feedback is most helpful when it’s fresh.
-Share it soon after an event or observation for better context and actionability.
+- **Be timely:** Share feedback soon after an event to keep it relevant and effective.

-## How I respond to feedback

-I’ll reflect and make changes where possible, and welcome follow-ups to track progress.
+I’ll reflect, adapt, and welcome follow-ups to track progress.

 ---